quividi/fiqs/docs/queries_fquery.rst

 ``FQuery`` options
 ^^^^^^^^^^^^^^^^^^

-A ``FQuery`` object only needs an elasticsearch-dsl object to get started.
+A ``FQuery`` object only needs an elasticsearch.dsl object to get started.
 You may also configure the following options:

     * ``default_size``: the `size <https://www.elastic.co/guide/en/elasticsearch/reference/current/search-aggregations-bucket-terms-aggregation.html#_size>`_ used by default in aggregations built by this object.